crystal-lang/crystal-book/guides/performance.md

 ### Use structs when possible

-If you declare you type as a **struct** instead of a **class**, creating an instance of it will use stack memory, which is much cheaper than heap memory and doesn't put pressure on the GC.
+If you declare your type as a **struct** instead of a **class**, creating an instance of it will use stack memory, which is much cheaper than heap memory and doesn't put pressure on the GC.

 You shouldn't always use a struct, though.
 Structs are passed by value, so if you pass one to a method and the method makes changes to it, the caller won't see those changes, so they can be bug-prone.
 The best thing to do is to only use structs with immutable objects, specially if they are small.